buxx/synergine/doc/source/LifeGame.rst

 =========

 This howto will help you to discover synergine with a simple implementation.
 We will only show you the code of main logic.
 But all not displayed code here is described in main documentation.
-TODO: lien vers builtin modules

 The howto project implement the "Conway's Game of Life".